Delivery mode: Blended

 - supervising, performing and documenting routine maintenance.

-The program consists of 16 continuous months with short breaks in December and August.
 Approximately 50 per cent of the day is spent on theory discussions in a classroom setting, followed by hands-on practical training in the shops and hangar located at BCIT’s state of the art Aerospace Technology Campus.
 The program is designed to follow a national/international set of standards and is approved by Transport Canada (TC) and the Canadian Council for Aviation and Aerospace (CCAA).
 Successful completion of the diploma program will result in an experience credit of 18 months (of the 48 months) required by TC to obtain an AME M license.
 Successful graduation from this program may qualify you for national certification from TC and CCAA.
 AME licenses are not granted by Transport Canada until the applicant has reached age 21, and the required work experience is obtained.

 Costs & Supplies